 June 2017 Public & Patient Involvement Summer School

-The second PPI Summer School will take place at University of Limerick on 22nd & 23rd June.
+The second PPI Summer School took place at University of Limerick on 22nd & 23rd June.
 More info

 International Collaboration for Participatory Health Research (ICPHR)

 The Public and Patient Involvement Research Group, led by Professor Anne MacFarlane, hosted the annual working meeting of the International Collaboration for Participatory Health Research (ICPHR) on 25th – 27th May 2017.
 Participatory Health Research (PHR) has become increasingly important as a means for finding solutions in communities where the occurrence and severity of health problems is greatest and the theme of the meeting was Addressing Health Inequalities.
 50 people attended from 14 countries around the world.